Bases, markers and routes

 - Longitude.

-- The Latitude and the Longitude can be edited by writing or pasting a new value in decimal format.
+- The coordinates can be edited by writing or pasting a new value in decimal format.

 - Zeros need to be written before the last decimal.
 Zeros written in the last position (before writing subsequent decimals), will not be taken.